henryzhang11/ML4FG-class-project/README.md

 This Github repository holds data and code of our ML4FG class project.

-  "cnn_fc_model.py" holds the model definition and forward method of the CNN+fully connected layer model, which is the one iDeep uses.
+  "cnn_fc.py" holds the model definition and forward method of the CNN+fully connected layer model, which is the one iDeep uses.
+It also includes a training function with early stopping.

-  "cnn_lstm_model.py" holds the model definition and forward method of the CNN+LSTM model, which is our first attempt of improvement.
+  "cnn_lstm.py" holds the model definition and forward method of the CNN+LSTM model, which is our first attempt of improvement.
+It also includes a training function with early stopping.

-  "training_method.py" hods the function that trains the model with early stopping and data coming from dataloader.
+  "cnn_lstm_transformer.py" holds the model definition and forward method of the CNN+LSTM model, which is our first attempt of improvement.
+It also includes a training function with early stopping.